Streampunk/macadam/README.md

 Macadam has a number of prerequisites:

 1. Install [Node.js](http://nodejs.org/) for your platform.
 This software has been developed against version 10.11.0 and will track the Node LTS version.
-2. Install the latest version of the Blackmagic Desktop Video SDKs for your platform, available from https://www.blackmagicdesign.com/support.
+2. Install the latest version of the Blackmagic Desktop Video software for your platform, available from https://www.blackmagicdesign.com/support.
 At least version 10.12.0 is required.
 3. Install [node-gyp](https://github.com/nodejs/node-gyp) and make sure that you have the prerequisites for compiling Javascript addons for your platform as described.
 This requires a C/C++ development kit and python v2.7.

 Macadam is designed to be used as a module included into another project.
 To include macadam into your project (`--save` is now assumed so could be omitted):